inria-thoth/cyanure/_sources/welcome.rst.txt

  `pip install cyanure`

 You can also install Cyanure from the sources.
 However, the setup file is not mature enough to work with a variety of BLAS configuration (especially on Windows).
+Do not hesitate to open an issue if you encounter difficulties installing the package.

 On top of that, you can not use default compiler to compile on MacOS with OpenMP.